 Battletoads Soundtrack, David Wise, 1991

-Amongst these is what might be David Wise’s best and most creative NES soundtrack.
+The Battletoads soundtrack might be David Wise’s best and most creative NES score.
 That’s certainly no small feat – after all, Wise scored a whopping 46 NES games during his prolific career.
 Of course, a soundtrack release was all but impossible in 1991.
 It took until 2015 – when enterprising game music label iam8bit released a raft of Rare scores on vinyl – that the Battletoads soundtrack received its belated, but very much deserved album release.